JerryWu96/3D_Face_Reconstrction/README.md

-## Special Note
+## Special Notice

 You may have noticed that in Reconstruct.cpp, code that reads higher-resolution sfm model has been commented out, since these models are not publicly available, and i am not permitted to upload them here.

-Sometime in 2019, they have updated their face models with new formats and python code to handle them, which i haven't looked into yet.
+Back to 2019, the research team behind Surrey face model updated their models with new formats, as well as new python code to handle them, which i haven't looked into yet.
 My program uses a deprecated version which was updated in 2018.
 Please email them if you still want to get versions that are compatible with my program.
-Their website is in Reference

 I have received more than 10 emails asking whether i will add support to the new Surrey face model.
-Note that currently I do not have the plan to use their new versions since it will add some extra overhead to the code.
+Note that currently I do not have the plan to use their new versions since it will add some extra overhead to the code, and i haven't found real benefits in doing so.
 Please understand that this is a project i spent a week working on, and refactoring could take efforts since i no longer have any Windows laptop with me.

 However, i am happy to discuss with you the questions about the current code.
 It is up to you to decide if you would like to make it better:)